pymeasure.adapters

 Block until a SRQ, and leave the bit high

-• timeout – Timeout duration in seconds
+• timeout (float) – Timeout duration in seconds (default: 25)

 write(command, **kwargs)